Rob174/GenerationTerrain/progress.md

 - ✔ Test RiversDataset
 - ✔ Test graph graphviz
 - ✔ Improving initialization check of FolderInfos.py
+- ✔ geotiff to hdf5

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve ; 🛑 pause ; 🛰️ release

 ## TODO

-- Use raster to superpose rivers
 - View rivers on elevation maps
+- extract mountains drawing from dem
+- filter dem
+  - no mountain = useless
+  - rivers cut due to border line